THE WAR IN UKRAINE

 Most people do not know much about Ukraine.
 The news only reports about the war in the East, and Russia is doing it's best to destabilize Ukraine by putting out misinformation.

 But the facts contradict perception.
 Kiev is much safer than most Western capitals.
-Official crime statistics from Numbeo put safety in Paris at 47.55 & Kiev at 53.19.
-Whilst the Crime index in London is 52.37, it is only 46.81 in Kiev
+Official crime statistics from Numbeo put safety in Paris at 57.84 & Kiev at 49.86.
+Whilst the Crime index in London is 52.93 and Washington USA is 68.84.

 Information courtesy of Numbeo